swapnilmittal1/transformer_RUL_prediction/README.md

 ## Quick Run

-Run `python train.py --dataset FD001`in your terminal and you will get testin result for each epoc with the Root Mean Square Error is from the test set.
+Run `python train.py --dataset FD001`in your terminal and you will get testing results for each epoch with the Root Mean Square Error from the test set.

 ## Environment Details
 ```